jbpease/mvftools/doc/mvftools.md

 ``--out`` (required) = output MVF file (type=file path, default=None)

-``--sample-tags/--sampletags`` (required) = one or more TAG:NEWLABEL or TAG, items, if TAG found in sample label, replace with NEW (or TAG if NEW not specified) NEW and TAG must each be unique. (type=None, default=None)
+``--ref-tag/--reftag`` (required) = Specify which TAG in --sample-tags is the reference genome. (type=None, default=None)

+``--sample-tags/--sampletags`` (required) = One or more TAG:NEW or TAG, items separated by commas.Each TAG is partial text-matched to the sample labels in the MAF.
+For example, hsap18.chr1 and hsap18.chr2 would be matched tag 'hsap18'.
+If :NEW is added, then the MVF sample will be labeled NEW.
+Otherwise, the sample will be labeled simply TAG. (type=None, default=None)

 ``--line-buffer/--linebuffer`` = Number of entries to store in memory at a time. (type=integer, default=100000)